w3c/wai-intro-wcag/new-in-21.md

   <p>Where receiving and then removing pointer hover or keyboard focus triggers additional content to become visible and then hidden, the following are true:</p>
   <dl>
     <dt>Dismissable</dt>
-    <dd>A <a href="https://www.w3.org/TR/WCAG21/#dfn-mechanism" data-link-type="dfn">mechanism {% include_cached different.html %}</a> is available to dismiss the additional content without moving pointer hover or keyboard focus, unless the additional content communicates an <a href="https://www.w3.org/TR/WCAG21/#dfn-input-error" data-link-type="dfn">input error {% include_cached different.html %}</a> or does not obscure or replace other content;</dd>
+    <dd>A <a href="https://www.w3.org/TR/WCAG21/#dfn-mechanism" data-link-type="dfn">mechanism</a> is available to dismiss the additional content without moving pointer hover or keyboard focus, unless the additional content communicates an <a href="https://www.w3.org/TR/WCAG21/#dfn-input-error" data-link-type="dfn">input error</a> or does not obscure or replace other content;</dd>
     <dt>Hoverable</dt>
     <dd>If pointer hover can trigger the additional content, then the pointer can be moved over the additional content without the additional content disappearing;</dd>
     <dt>Persistent</dt>